Tatsunoko Vs. Capcom: etc, etc, etc

 No More Heroes was a fine game, but it was one that worked best as a solitary experience.
 Parodies of gamer, geek, and otaku culture are a tricky business, and the game managed to address this issue well.
 Going for it a second time around would be pushing it, and having to reconcile the true ending of its predecessor would probably cheapen it in the end.

 But really, it was the pessimist inside me that made me most concerned about NMH2.
 One of the E3 trailers indicated that the protagonist, Travis Touchdown, was going to start fighting as only the 50th ranked assassin.
-I knew there was a snowball’s chance in hell that Grasshopper Manufacture (or any developer, for that matter) was going to come up with fifty new boss battles to fight. → Read the rest
+I knew there was a snowball’s chance in hell that Grasshopper Manufacture (or any developer, for that matter) was going to come up with fifty new boss battles to fight.
+Every bone in my body knew that this was going to be a game that would constantly yank my chain.

 Review – Another Code: R A Journey Into Lost Memories